 - 502k likes — The announcement post by Bella Thorne on Instagram.

 - The “Bella Throne made 1 million on OnlyFans in 24 hours” article by Variety, CNN, Page Six, and more.

 Along with several other tweets that went viral on Twitter:

-- 562k likes — This tweet by @xtcshroomslsd mentioning OnlyFans but for beating up abusive people.
+- 562k likes — This tweet by @xtcshroomslsd mentions OnlyFans but for beating up abusive people.

-- 270k likes — This tweet by @sarvanieloheimo mentioning that OnlyFans helped her to move into her dream house at the age of 22.
+- 270k likes — This tweet by @sarvanieloheimo mentions that OnlyFans helped her to move into her dream house at the age of 22.

 - 254k likes — This tweet by @skimpthesimp of a joke about OnlyFans.

 According to the Office for National Statistics (ONS), from August to September, the unemployment rate increased to 4.9% in the UK, the highest in the last three years.